Types of Top Free Things to Do in Hawaii

-There is probably no more famous and scenic drive in Hawaii than taking the road to Hana on the island of Maui and is certainly one of the top free things to do in Hawaii.
-The 64 mile winding road features 620 curves and 59 bridges along verdant rain forests, numerous scenic seaside coves and many picturesque waterfalls.
-Here you can stop along the rustic town of Hana with its nearby seaside caves and anchialine pools (landlocked pools where fresh and sea water converge together).
-Past the town of Hana, you visit the grave site of arguably the world’s most famous aviator, Charles Lindbergh, in the town of Kipahulu.
+There is probably no more famous and scenic drive in Hawaii than the road to Hana on Maui.
+It is certainly one of the top free things to do in Hawaii.
+The 64 mile winding road features 620 curves and 59 bridges.
+The road passes verdant forests, numerous seaside coves and many picturesque waterfalls.
+Here, you can stop along the rustic town of Hana with its nearby seaside caves and anchialine pools.
+Anchialine pools are landlocked bodies of water where fresh and sea water converge together.
+Past Hana, you can visit the grave site of the famous aviator, Charles Lindbergh, in Kipahulu.

-While the drive itself is not that long from a distance traveled perspective, the one-way drive could take longer than 3 hours because of the narrow and winding nature of the road.
+While the drive itself is not that long, the one-way drive could take 3 hours because of its narrow and winding nature.
 The highway was designated as the Hana Millennium Legacy Trail in August 2000 as well as listed on the National Register of Historic Places on June 2001.

-The 10 mile long and 3,500 feet deep Waimea Canyon is nicknamed the “Grand Canyon of the Pacific” for good reason.
-The multi colored geologic features of the canyon of green, red and brown hues were formed over million years by the erosive flow of the Waimea Stream and lend themselves to comparisons to those that can be found in the Grand Canyon in Arizona.
+Many call Waimea Canyon the “Grand Canyon of the Pacific” for good reason.
+The canyon has multi colored geologic features of green, red and brown hues.
+The erosive flow of the Waimea Stream created the canyon over a million years.
+These features lend themselves to comparisons of the Grand Canyon in Arizona.

 National Historical Parks

-What may be the Big Island of Hawaii’s most under-appreciated attractions are its National Historical Parks.
-Two of them can be visited without charge, the Kaloko-Honokohau and the Pu’ukohala Heiau national historical parks.
-These two parks, which interpret key aspects of Hawaii culture and history, are managed by the National Park Service.
+Some of the Big Island’s most popular attractions are its National Historical Parks.
+You can visit two without charge, the Kaloko-Honokohau and the Pu’ukohala Heiau parks.
+The National Park Service manages these two parks, which interpret key aspects of Hawaii culture and history.

-King Kamehameha I built the Pu’ulohala Heiau as a place of worship around 1790 and dedicated it to the war god Kūka’ilimoku.
-According to legend building the heiau or temple was a prerequisite for fulfilling a prophecy for unifying all of the Hawaiian Islands under his rule.
-The prophecy was fulfilled as he ultimately became ruler of all of the Hawaiian Islands.
+King Kamehameha I built the Pu’ulohala Heiau as a place of worship around 1790.
+He dedicated it to the war god Kūka’ilimoku.
+According to legend, building a heiau would fulfill a prophecy for unifying all of the Hawaiian Islands under his rule.
+The prophecy became true when he ultimately became ruler of all of the Hawaiian Islands.

 The Kaloko-Honokohau National Historical Park preserves the traditions and culture of an ancient Hawaiian settlement.
-It contains the partitions of a typical Hawaiian ahupua’a which are land divisions that extend from the mountain to the ocean.
+It contains the partitions of a Hawaiian ahupua’a which are land divisions extending from the mountain to the ocean.
 Here, you can also find ancient Hawaiian petroglyphs, stone housing platforms, fishpond and heiau.